Haichuan23/CS-CourseProject-UChi/README.md

 ================= Research =====================

 I do research in information economics, signaling, and mechanism design for learning @SIGMA Lab at UChicago.
 This is a theory research.
 Relevant notes and results will be shared later.
-Since this is a evolving intersection between microeconomics theory and theoretical computer science, I will list below some relevant theoretical ecnomics experience I have here.
+Since algo game theory is an cutteing-edge intersection between microeconomics theory and theoretical computer science, I will list below some relevant theoretical ecnomics experience I have here.